caitlinraymond12/caitlinraymond12.github.io/_portfolio/case_study.md

 * Target males, people that live in the city, families.
 * Emphasis the convience of taking a quick ride.

 The ad should target males because males are more likely to be annual members.
 It should also target people that live in the city, because these are people that have a reason to get around the city on a daily basis, not just on the weekends.
 Because they live there, they likely have friends within the city, favorite stores in the city, and work within the city.
 All of these things they would easily be able to get to by using these bikes.
 Finally, the ad should target people that are slightly older, and even families.
-These are the people with careers that could take these bikes to work to use these bikes to go out with their children.
+These are the people with careers that could take these bikes to work, or use these bikes to go out with their children.
 The ad should also emphasis how easily annual members can take out a bike, get somewhere quick, and not worry about the daily bike fees or the stress of driving through traffic.
 Annual members tended to have a shorter average trip duration, which shows how these bikes could be a casual part of a member's daily life.